studio24/accessible-forms/docs/twig.md

 ### form_all_errors

 You can return all form error as an array of errors with `form_all_errors`.
+Each error contains the following data:
+- `id` - form field ID
+- `name` - form name
+- `message` - error message

 ```
 {% set all_errors = form_all_errors(form) %}